santiagopemo/holbertonschool-higher_level_programming/README.md

 ## About
 This repository contains projects on the Python programming language.
 The projects cover:
 - Python programming
+- If, else, elif
+- loops (while, for)
+- lists, tupes

 ## Requirements :white_check_mark:
 * Ubuntu 14.04 LTS